-LS - Link Status S - Link Status When this LED is on, an Ethernet link has been established.
-NS - Network When the network is operating normally, the LED color will be GR Status network device with the same IP address as the Ethernet port is detected, this LED will be RED.
+LS - Link Status When this LED is on, an Ethernet link has been established.
+NS - Network When the network is operating normally, the LED color will be GREEN.
+If a Status network device with the same IP address as the Ethernet port is detected, this LED will be RED.